 The West Midlands, lying at the heart of England, is an important area of economic opportunity, with a number of predominantly brownfield development sites covering Greater Birmingham, Solihull, The Black Country, Coventry and Warwickshire.
 The industrial legacy of the region means that many of these sites require restoration before they can be developed.
 The Land Remediation Fund is designed to minimise risks to private investors who are prepared to take on restoration projects in the area.

 The aim of this Investment Fund is to support strong cities and diverse town centres by accelerating site regeneration and creating job opportunities in the region.
+Continue reading easiest part time jobs.

 The initial investment is expected to deliver 1860 new jobs, 1600 new houses and 126,000 square metres of commercial space, as demanded by The Black Country Consortium.